-Meet a talented group at the helm of the Project.
-We include academics, activists, artists, biologists, designers, development specialists, ecologists,energy professionals, engineers, manufacturers, marketers, physicians, public health leaders, scientists, “stovers”, women’s studies specialists, and more.
+In addition, International Collaborative leaders, staff, and supporters include dedicated academics, activists, artists, biologists, designers, development specialists, ecologists,energy professionals, engineers, manufacturers, marketers, physicians, public health leaders, scientists, “stovers”, water specialists, women’s studies professionals, and more.

 Our staff diversity gives us the ability to meet challenges with confidence, ingenuity, and resourcefulness.
 With your help, we achieve transformative changes.